Herbal and Natural Medicine, Plus Some Regular First Aid

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.

 These are recipes from my 14 years of experience experimenting with this stuff on myself, my family, and my friends.
 I didn't just pull these from the internet randomly.
 I've seen them work.
+Things I haven't tried are also listed and labeled as such, and these recommendations are pulled from years of research from herbal medicine books.

-- Oral rehydration salts mixed into 1 liter of liquid is a better bet than homemade options.
+- Oral rehydration salts (ORS) mixed into 1 liter of liquid is a better bet than homemade options.
 Pedialyte is also great.
 If you have access to neither, here are a couple recipes.

 - Add to chicken soup to make it somewhat more effective: cook more garlic in it, add fresh lemon juice after it's been poured into a bowl, add chopped green onions, add some black pepper